williamgl/CS-361/LMS/ReadMe.md

 Main file: LMS.py

-Please run it by the below command:\n python3 LMS.py
+Please run it by the below command:

+python3 LMS.py